-Non-photographing partners will also enjoy this tour!
-Final dates & prices will be confirmed around May 2017.
+Non-photographing partners will also enjoy this tour

 We will take you on a 2-week journey, in a region abundant with whales, seals, penguins, seabirds, incredible landscapes and legendary history, combining South Georgia with Antarctica.

 A visit to South Georgia really adds to the Antarctic experience.
 There are some very interesting historical sights and you will enjoy the rugged scenery.
 It is home to impressive mountains with many glaciers and beaches full of penguins.
 It has more wildlife than virtually anywhere else on the planet.